-To make business planning competence training more meaningful to the beneficiaries, the following recommendations were made drawn from the study findings.
+To make marketing competence practices training more meaningful to the beneficiaries, the following recommendations were made drawn from the study findings.

-- Considering the fact that business planning competence practices were not optimally utilized, there is therefore an urgency to design an effective business monitoring programmes for policy especially to assess trainees after the training to ensure that the learnt skills enhance sustainability of the SMEs. - Despite the fact that business planning documents have significant impact to the sustainability of SMEs, the percentage of entrepreneurs who prepare them is wanting.
-The entrepreneurs should therefore be encouraged to develop and use relevant planning documents for business their understand enterprises so as to their significance and reap full benefits associated with them. - Although a considerable number of entrepreneurs have been trained on business planning related competencies, it is not very clear whether the training is relevant and therefore calls for a need analysis research to determine the exact competencies requirements useful in the informal sector. - SMEs owners should be encouraged to create a positive attitude towards business planning entrepreneurship training through creative policies so as to apply appropriately learnt skills. - Considering that a significant number of respondents had not been trained in business planning practices, the government should broaden its efforts to ensure that a high level of entrepreneurial competency literacy is universal to all entrepreneurs.
+- Considering the fact that entrepreneurial competence practices were not optimally utilized, there is therefore an urgency to design an effective business monitoring programmes for policy especially to assess trainees after the training to ensure that the learnt skills enhance sustainability of the SMEs. - Despite the fact that relevant documents have significant impact to the sustainability of SMEs, the percentage of entrepreneurs who prepare them is wanting.
+The entrepreneurs should therefore be encouraged to develop and use relevant business documents for their enterprises so as to understand their significance and reap full benefits associated with them. - Although a considerable number of entrepreneurs have been trained on entrepreneurial competencies, it is not very

+- clear whether the training is relevant and therefore calls for a need analysis research to determine the exact competencies requirements useful in the informal sector. - SMEs owners should be encouraged to create a positive attitude towards entrepreneurship training through creative policies so as to apply appropriately learnt skills. - Considering that a significant number of respondents had not been trained, the government should broaden its efforts to ensure that a high level of entrepreneurial competency literacy is universal to all entrepreneurs.